camunda-community-hub/zeebe-client-node-js/README.md

 ## gRPC Implementation

+For version 2.x, the Zeebe Node client uses the pure JS gRPC client implementation.

-The Zeebe Node client uses the C gRPC client implementation [grpc-node](https://github.com/grpc/grpc-node) by default.
+For version 1.x, the Zeebe Node client uses the C gRPC client implementation [grpc-node](https://github.com/grpc/grpc-node) by default.
+The C-based gRPC implementation is deprecated and is not being maintained.

-From 0.23.3, you can opt-in to use the pure JavaScript implementation [@grpc/grpc-js](https://www.npmjs.com/package/@grpc/grpc-js), to assist us in testing it.

-To activate the pure JavaScript implementation, set `ZEEBE_NODE_PUREJS=true`.

-Please report any issues in [GitHub](https://github.com/zeebe-io/zeebe-client-node-js/issues).

 <a name = "type-difference"></a>